hwkoene/soap/README.md

 - Optional integrations:
     - NiceGUI to have some kind of admin page;
 - Saving asynchronously;

-- Use a profiler to identify bottlenecks.
+- Use a profiler to identify bottlenecks;
+- Find a more fitting name.

 ## Issues
 - Deleting an object and then terminating the program may cause invalid refereces, which in turn may cause errors.